Rasht Gilan Province, Iran Travel Guide

 Carry small denominations of cash (Tomans) for taxis and buses.

 Buses typically operate from early morning until late evening (06:00 to 9 PM).
 Shared taxis are more frequent, operating as long as passengers need rides, often late into the night.
-Public buses and shared taxis are generally not wheelchair accessible.
+City buses and shared taxis are generally not wheelchair accessible.

 Yellow or green, with a roof sign.
 Hail on street or at stands.
 Negotiate fare before starting.